Water and Wastewater Engineering Division (WWED)

 WWED manages the following projects:

 - WWS has initiated design for a comprehensive restoration project for the NRWWTP.
 The project will address improvements to aging infrastructure and will be accomplished in several phases.
-The first phase of improvements are expected to begin construction in 2016.
-The estimated cost of this project is $105 million.
+The first phase of improvements began in 2017.
+The estimated cost of this project is $113 million.